 Despite words like “self-settling” and “sleep training” and “bad sleep habits” being thrown around in the direction of mums, the fact of the matter is that young babies very often need help to settle to sleep.
-There is NOTHING WRONG with this and up until around 3 months of age the way your baby falls asleep will have little to no impact on their ability to stayasleep (as it does in older babies - at around 4 months baby sleep changes quite dramatically.
-See here for more info!).
+There is NOTHING WRONG with this and up until around 3 months of age the way your baby falls asleep will have little to no impact on their ability to stayasleep (this changes quite dramatically, as it does in older babies, at around 4 months.
+Find out more about 4 month sleep regression).

 But young babies can very often seem impossible to settle.
 You feel like you spend all day trying to get them to sleep, for them to only sleep for 30 minutes!
 It is hard knowing why they're resisting going to sleep - are they hungry, uncomfortable, too tired, not tired enough?
 You're trying to avoid overtiredness but instead end up with a baby who is fighting sleep because they're under tired (no one told you about that!).
 If your baby is difficult to settle, it is likely their awake times just need a bit of a tweak to ensure they're totally ready for sleep come nap/bed time.
 A baby who isn't really ready for sleep will never settle easily!

 To help get this balance right, our Sleep Programs follow the natural rhythm of your baby's day, leading to much easier settling and better sleep as a result.

 Once your baby is ready for sleep, here are some ways to help your baby settle: